-- Apply for your license - This application is generally completed online.
-Fees for the application can fall between $20 - $300 depending on the state and type of licenses you are applying for.
+- Apply for your license – This application is generally completed online.
+Fees for the application can fall between $20 – $300 depending on the state and type of licenses you are applying for

-- Complete an insurance pre-licensing education course - Most states mandate that you complete a certain amount of pre-license education hours before you can get your license.
-Not all states carry this requirement, but these courses are a great way to prepare yourself for the insurance license exam.
+- Complete an insurance pre-licensing education course – Most states mandate that you complete a certain amount of pre-license education hours before you can get your license.
+Not all states carry this requirement, but these courses are a great way to prepare yourself for the insurance license exam

-- Pass the insurance license exam - Every state requires applicants to take and pass an insurance license exam for each different type of license they will carry.
-The exams are multiple choice, timed, and proctored.
+- Pass the insurance license exam – Every state requires applicants to take and pass an insurance license exam for each different type of license they will carry.
+The exams are multiple-choice, timed, and proctored.
 They can range anywhere from 50 to 200 questions and have a common pass rate of 50% to 60%.
 These tests should not be taken lightly, as they also have an associated fee for each attempt.
 Take some time to read our Insurance Exam Guide, and then get your study materials to best prepare yourself.

-Work With An Insurance Company
+Work With an Insurance Company

 Once you have the proper insurance license you will need to find a company to partner with to sell insurance.
 This can either be accomplished by starting your own company or working for an agency.
-Since starting your own agency is a very large undertaking, we’ll just cover getting working for an existing agency in this article.
+Since starting your own agency is a very large and complicated undertaking, we’ll just cover working for an existing agency in this article.

-Note: Some insurance agencies will help you get your insurance license, so this step may come before licensing in some cases.
+Some insurance agencies will help you get your insurance license, so this step may come before licensing in some cases.

 Finding a job at an agency is a lot like finding any other job.
 One positive, however, is that many insurance companies push their agencies to subscribe to an “always be hiring” mindset, so finding an opening near you is generally not a difficult task.

 If you are applying for an insurance sales job, be sure to highlight any prior sales or customer service experience in your resume when applying to the position.
-You will likely be speaking on the phone and in person regularly with clients and prospects, so the hiring agent will want to know that you are comfortable and confident with these tasks.
+You will likely be speaking on the phone and in person regularly with clients and prospects, so the hiring agent will want to know that you are comfortable and confident with these types of tasks.

-Find Your Sales Strategy
+How to Find Your Insurance Sales Strategy

-Every agent needs a strategy to make sales.
+Every independent agent needs a strategy to make sales.
 Even if you are lucky enough to work in an agency that creates a lot of inbound traffic you will still need to have a plan in place when the phone rings.

-Most agents and agencies aren’t lucky enough for the phone to “just ring”, however.
+Most independent agents and agencies aren’t lucky enough for the phone to “just ring”, however.
 The “if you build it, they will come” strategy is the driving force behind many failed ventures in the insurance game.
 You need to know what to do to make the phone ring.